bevyengine/bevy-website/content/learn/book/assets/lifetimes.md

 }
 ```

-Put into words, this system spawns an enemy whenever the spawner's timer finishes.
+The `enemy_spawner` system spawns an enemy whenever the spawner's timer finishes.
 If the timer is
 [`TimerMode::Repeating`], this would spawn an enemy at a regular interval.

 Now imagine that the player goes and kills all the enemies, despawning them.
 Since all the enemies
 have been despawned, their [`Sprite`] components will be dropped, and therefore the `"enemy.png"`
 handles will be dropped.
 Since there are no more handles to this asset, the image corresponding to
 `"enemy.png"` will be removed due to being unused.
 When the spawner then tries to spawn the enemy
 **it will trigger a reload of the asset**.
-This can lead to the enemy being invisible for a while
+In this case, the enemy may temporarily become invisible
-(thanks to the rendering system gracefully handling these missing asset cases).
-For less flexible
+while the asset is reloading.
+The rendering system will "gracefully" avoid rendering missing assets.
-systems (e.g., third-party plugins), missing data like this may not have nice handling (some systems
+However, less flexible systems (e.g., third-party plugins) may not handle missing data as
-may **panic** if the asset data isn't available).
-In addition, you incur the cost of needing to
+gracefully: some systems may even **panic** if the asset data isn't available.
+In addition, you have
-reload the data from disk.
+to pay the cost of loading the asset from disk again.

 Now, this is not **necessarily** wrong.
 Your game may be able to tolerate this, and being able to
 dynamically load and unload data as it's needed can reduce your memory footprint!